Beulah-Matt/portfolio/readme.md

 <p>
   <!-- Add summary of your own contributions -->
-  I have worked on an interactive video upload modal and currently working on the save functionality of adding a story to a channel
+  I have worked on an adding validations and saving inputs as variables for multiple blocks and currently working on interactive video upload modal
 </p>
 <br/>
 <p>